logeeker/VR-Observatory/Audit Landing Page/Audit 2 landing page.md

 #### Users
 Users are the people who use our product to experience the GMT with a VR headset.

-### TEAM EXPECTATIONS

-### CLIENT EXPECTATIONS
-This project is about building a VR video game.
-Tony and GMTO expect us to perform following tasks:
-* Simplify models, check geometry
-* Add materials, textures, reflection, colours
-* Animate the telescope (tilt, rotation, open/close shutters)
-* Impelemente a flying mode with collision disabled
-* Impelemente a walking mode with proper collision

-They also prefer to have following features:
-* Outdoor Scenery
-* Lasers during nighttime
-* Cars and trucks parked for scale
-* People for scale
-* Mirror Cell assembly mode
-* Backgourd sounds
-* Tour with narration

 ### PROJECT OUTPUT (SINCE WEEK 3)
 1. Converted part of the models into Unity.